 Growing food, providing green space

-Despite being on a tiny, inner city site, one facade of the 5×4 house is festooned in greenery, including herbs, fruits and vegetables.
-The upper two floors and the roof garden have large external window boxes with an automatic irrigation system which uses stored rainwater.
+Despite being on a tiny, inner-city site, one facade of the 5×4 house is festooned in greenery, including herbs, fruits and vegetables.
+The upper two floors and the roof garden have large external window boxes with an automatic irrigation system that uses stored rainwater.

 What did it cost?